cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 A GCP FirewallRule.

-This describes allowed traffic directed to either the whole of the specified network, or to Instances specified by matching tags.
+This describes permitted traffic that is directed to either the entire specified network, or to Instances specified by matching tags.

 **Properties:**

-  * `sources`
+  * `sources` -
-    List of CIDR formatted ranges and instance tags which will be permitted to connect to targets by this rule e.g.:
+    A list of CIDR-formatted ranges and instance tags that are permitted to connect to targets by this rule e.g.:.
       - 10.100.101.0/24
       - a-tag

     *required* None
-  * `additional_settings`
+  * `additional_settings` -
-    Additional setting for firewall
+    Additional settings for the firewall.

     *default:* {}
-  * `name`
+  * `name` -
     Optional security group name.
-By default it will be network name plus node name.
+By default it is thee network name plus node name.

     *default:*
-  * `allowed`
+  * `allowed` -
-    Dictionary of allowed ports per protocol, in the form
+    Dictionary of permitted ports per protocol, in the form
       protocol: [port, ...]
-    If no ports are specified then all ports are opened for that protocol eg:
+    If no ports are specified, all ports are opened for that protocol.
+For example,
       tcp: 80, 443
       udp:

     *required* None
-  * `gcp_config`
+  * `gcp_config` -
-    A dictionary of values to pass to authenticate with the Google Cloud Platform API.
+    A dictionary of values to pass, to authenticate with the Google Cloud Platform API.

     *default:* {}
-  * `target_tags`
+  * `target_tags` -
-    List of target tags this rule should apply to.
-If no tags are specified, it will apply to all instances in the network
+    A list of target tags to which this rule applies.
+If no tags are specified, it applies to all instances in the network

     *default:* []
-  * `use_external_resource`
+  * `use_external_resource` -
-    Indicate whether the resource exists or if Cloudify should create the resource.
+    Indicates whether the resource exists, or if Cloudify should create the resource.

     *type:* boolean
     *default:* False